The Use of Econometric and Statistical Analysis in Damages Assessments

 Given that the question at issue is the extent to which, if at all, the alleged failure to engage in promotional activity depressed HugeCo’s mouthwash sales volume, the economist can estimate a regression (e.g., using actual data of monthly sales volume, and which months had promotional activity, covering the 90 months from January 2009 to June 2016) where the dependent variable is sales volume in a given month (measured in units of 1,000 bottles), and the explanatory variables are:

 - sales volume in the previous month; and

 - a ‘dummy variable’ that is equal to one in a month with no promotional activity, and zero otherwise.

-Suppose that the results of this regression (presented in the potentially confusing tabular form in which such results often appear in expert reports and which I will explain below) are as follows.
+Suppose that the results of this regression (presented in the potentially confusing tabular form in which such results often appear in expert reports and which I explain below) are as shown in Table 2.

 Table 2: Regression output